attaswift/BTree/README.md

     `SortedBag` operations have the same time complexities as the equivalent operations in `SortedSet`.

 -   [`BTree<Key, Value>`][BTree] is the underlying primitive collection that serves as base storage for all of the above collections.
-It is a general key-value store with full support for elements with duplicate keys; it provides a sum of all operations individually provided by the higher-level abstractions above (and more!).
+It is a general sorted key-value store with full support for elements with duplicate keys; it provides a sum of all operations individually provided by the higher-level abstractions above (and more!).